Top of Page

 Virtual Machines

-In addition to the problem with heavily-loaded systems mentioned above, virtual environments (VMWare, Microsoft Virtual Server/Hyper-V, Xen etc.) have significant issues in servicing the clock in a timely manner, making them inappropriate for use as time servers in production environments.
+In addition to the problem with heavily-loaded systems mentioned above, virtual environments (VMWare, Hyper-V, etc.) often have significant issues in servicing the clock in a timely manner, making them less than ideal for highly-accurate time synchronization.
+Domain Time will help you acheive the best synchronization possible on virtual systems, but you should be aware of the limitations.
+You can only determine if a virtual system will perform to your expectations by testing in your environment under your normal workloads.

-• Domain Time Server should not be used to serve time from virtual machines.
-This configuration is not supported.
-Also, any tools that calculate comparative time variances (such as Domain Time II Audit Server, Domain Time II Monitor Service, the Domain Time II Manager variance report, DTCheck utility, etc.) cannot be relied upon to provide accurate results when executed from a virtual OS.
-These should be run on physical machines.
+• In general, Domain Time Server should be run from a physical machine, if possible.
+Also, any tools that calculate comparative time variances (such as Domain Time II Audit Server, Domain Time II Monitor Service, the Domain Time II Manager variance report, DTCheck utility, etc.) give less accurate results when executed from a virtual guest.
+These should be run on physical machines, if possible.

 • Domain Time Clients may be run on an OS in a virtual machine guest, although you should be aware that regardless of the time service configuration, the clock will still have inherent inaccuracies.
 Any time-critical system should run directly on physical hardware.